SnowdogApps/wombat/README.md

 - Entities are stored in `entity` directory inside each language.
 - Each entity needs to be added as a directory.
 - Every property of entity needs to be a separate JSON or Markdown file.
-- You can define the relation between entity and collection
+- You can define the relation between entity and collection.

 ### How to define a relation between entity and collection
 Create new prop JSON file with relation config: